BienGarcia11/n8n-python-scraper/Railway Deployment Guide.md

 ## Troubleshooting

+### Error: "Invalid value for '--port': '$PORT' is not a valid integer"
+**Cause**: Railway provides PORT environment variable, but uvicorn was trying to use literal string "$PORT" **Solution**: Fixed in Dockerfile - now uses shell to expand ${PORT:-8000} properly **Note**: This issue has been resolved in current code.
+Just redeploy.

 ### Browser Cold Start on First Request
 - **Cause**: First request after deployment
 - **Solution**: Wait ~40s for startup to complete